113ll3/Ibmclouddocscli/reference/softlayer/index.md

    </dl>

 **Examples**:
-list all A records under the zone `bluemix.net`,filtered by host is `elasticsearch` and ttl is 900 seconds.
 ```
  bluemix sl dns record-list bluemix.net --record elasticsearch --type A --ttl 900
 ```
+This command lists all A records under the zone `bluemix.net`,filtered by host is `elasticsearch` and ttl is 900 seconds.

 ### bluemix sl dns record-remove